ktekinay/Xojo-ThreadPool/README.md

 You may also choose to update some shared property or array.
 If so, you _must_ protect that property through a `Semaphore` or `CriticalSection`.
 Remember to set the locking class's `Type` to match `ThreadPool.Type`.

+Note that you may update an array without a `Semaphore` or `CriticalSection` if you are certain your preemptive threads are writing to different indexes.
+You may do that by initially sizing the array, then sending a unique index to `ThreadPool` as part of its data.
+For example, `tp.Add index : myData` or `tp.Add new Dictionary("index" : index, "data1" : data1, "data2" : data2)`.

+The same holds true for a `MemoryBlock`.

 ### Stopping

 If you want to prematurely stop processing, you may call `Stop` which will, in effect, cancel all further processing.